 Montreal is filled with charming, quaint, tree-lined streets, which make for great-looking neighborhoods.
 But these streets are also very narrow, and can only fit a few cars.
 Finding a parking after 7PM anywhere on the island will be a challenge, that is for sure!
 There are two types of parking spaces: public, and vignettes.
 Both will be a piece of work, because there are only a handful of them (again with the cute narrow streets).

 My recommendation?
-Ditch the expensive car and opt for user-friendly Car2Go or better yet, ride with Uber!
+Ditch the expensive car and opt for user-friendly Communauto Flex, or better yet, ride the metro!